What is venous eczema?

 Treatment for varicose veins

-- Seek the opinion of a vascular surgeon regarding an operation to remove varicose veins.
+- Seek the opinion of a vascular surgeon regarding an varicose veins.
+These can be treated surgically, by endovenous laser, or sclerotherapy.

 - Varicose veins may develop again after apparently successful operation because venous disease is progressive.